 The course begins with contributions of African and European musical traditions and surveys the evolution of Afroamerican music through colonial to contemporary periods.
 Emphasizing the development of an overall tradition of ethnic identification and values in music, early topics will include folk music, crystallization of the blues, religious music, and music for various social occasions - all presented in their social contexts.
 The role of protest, solidarity, and nationalistic motives in Afroamerican music will be balanced against an overview of its place in the general development of music in the U.S. Later topics will include minstrel music, ragtime, choral music, and sacred and secular music in the 20th century.
 The importance of ideologies and social conditions will be stressed in surveying Black musicals, academic music, and the phases of jazz and popular music.
 Finally, the course will overview the contemporary international connections of the Afroamerican music, especially to the West Indies and Africa.
 No special background is required of students.
 Instruction will take the form of lectures, with considerable reference to recorded musical examples and other audiovisual resources.
 Students will be evaluated on two examinations and one paper/presentation.
 (Fairfax)

 402. Community Actions: Analysis and Service.
 (3-4).
 (Excl).
 (EXPERIENTIAL).

 This course seeks to analyze problems of community development with the students actually becoming participant observers in local agencies and organizations.
 Students are expected to synthesize the theoretical material from readings with their practical experiences from community placements, to produce a coherent analysis of community development strategies.
-Each participant is also expected to keep a journal and to share their experiences with other seminar participants.
-Guest lecturers often address this seminar discussing current issues.
-Undergraduates elect the course for four credit hours, while graduate students receive three credit hours.
-(Kamara)
+Each participant is expected to keep a journal and to share their experiences with other seminar participants.
+Guest lecturers often address their seminar discussing current issues.
+Undergraduates elect the course for four credits, while graduate students receive three credits.
+(Kamara-Swan)